LuiDataScience/web_scraping_project/README.md

-# Titanic Project
+# Web Scraping Project

-### Overview
+## Overview
-This project analyzes the Titanic dataset to predict survival rates based on various passenger attributes.

-### Analysis
-We performed various data preprocessing steps, exploratory data analysis, and built machine learning models to predict survival rates.

-### Results
-The model achieved an accuracy of 80% on the test set.
+This project involves web scraping to collect data from various websites.
+The collected data is then analyzed to extract meaningful insights.

+## Project Structure
+- `scrape_data.py`: Script to scrape data from websites.
+- `analyze_data.py`: Script to analyze the scraped data.
+- `headlines.csv`: CSV file containing the scraped headlines.
+- `web_scraping_project/`: Directory containing additional project files.

-## Additional Project: Statistical Modeling Project
+## Statistical Modeling Project

 ### Overview
 In this project, we conducted statistical hypothesis testing and modeling to explore correlations and trends in the gold stock dataset.
 Using Python and libraries like Pandas and Matplotlib, we performed t-tests, regression analysis, and visualized data to derive insights.